mjstealey/irods-provider-galera/hugo-docs/content/background.md

 ## Why use MariaDB Galera cluster to service the iRODS catalog provider?

-An iRODS use case was presented where multiple geographically disparate participants all wanted to belong to the same iRODS Zone for ease of search and discovery.
+An iRODS use case was presented where geographically disparate participants wanted to belong to the same iRODS Zone for ease of search and discovery, but also wanted all nodes to be provider nodes with their own catalog.
 There was a desire to be able to decentralize the normally singular ICAT catalog database in a way that all participants could make use of whichever ICAT provider was closest to them without having to federate iRODS zones if new nodes came online.

 Initial requirements:

-- Every iRODS provider node would contain the ICAT catalog and resource storage space that could be uniquely assigned to that node
+- Every iRODS provider node would contain the ICAT catalog and local storage space that could be uniquely assigned to that node as a resource
-- Large files would be transferred to the storage space of the iRODS provider node closest to the point of file origination
+- Files would be transferred to the iRODS provider node deemed closest to the point of file origination with respect to network latency and disk I/O metrics
-- All nodes must pass some sort of quality of service testing beyond the standard iRODS test suite
+- All nodes must pass some sort of quality assurance test beyond the standard iRODS test suite which only exercises a single node via the demoResc resource

-The solution being presented here uses MariaDB configured as a Galera cluster to decentralize the ICAT catalog database across all participating iRODS provider nodes.
+The proof of concept solution being presented here uses MariaDB configured as a Galera cluster to decentralize the ICAT catalog database across all participating iRODS provider nodes.

-Sample latency for international WAN deployment.
+WAN replication will use ample latency values commensurate for an international WAN deployment.

 - Low nationally (RENCI/Chicago): 20ms
 - Medium nationally (Coast to coast: RENCI/SF): 60ms